Data has become our bread and butter. Why don't we handle it more carefully?

 3. You may be putting intellectual property at risk.

+Most of us don't think that having money-making ideas stolen is an impact of poor data governance, but it most definitely is.
 Companies pour billions of dollars into developing intellectual property that gives them a competitive edge in their field.
-The development of new products, strategies or processes should be securely managed.
+The development of new products, strategies, or processes should be securely managed.
 When you engage in poor data management, you’re essentially giving Slugworth the keys to the Wonka Factory.
 Proper data management is key to protecting intellectual property.

 4. You may have your company data held for ransom.